 The job wasn’t exactly glamorous.
 All he did was make a few cocktails, polish some glasses, and pour glasses of wine.
 It was what came with the job that made it so memorable.
 While he was making drinks & polishing glasses, he was chatting with the customers or flirting with the waitresses.
 The customers laughed, the waitresses giggled, and he was absolutely loving it.
 To an insecure 15-yr-old going through puberty, it looked fantastic!

 Was it because I wanted to look cool and chat up attractive women??
 Probably… All I knew was that I wanted to be that guy.
-I wanted to be able to regale customers with entertaining stories and confidently flirt with hot women.
+I wanted to be able to regale customers with entertaining stories and confidently flirt.

 Bartending is Even Better than it Looks